AchaeaBashingScript/Bashing/README.md

 ### Custom battlerage strategies ###

 To use a custom battlerage strategy, you can add a function to the `keneanung.bashing.battlerage` table under any name you like.
-That function will receive the current accumulated battlerage and a table of battlerage skills.
+This name will be the value you need to set the ragestrat to, when using the strategy.
+It is called whenever the amount of battlerage changes or new abilities are available.
+The function will receive the current accumulated battlerage and a table of battlerage skills.

 The battlerage skills table includes every ability twice: Once with its name as key and once via an index.
 The indexes are in the following order: